GraphMETRO: Mitigating Complex Graph Distribution Shifts via Mixture of Aligned Experts: Ablation Studies

-In the main paper, we discussed the design choices in expert models, highlighting the potential trade-off between model expressiveness and memory utilization.
-In this section, we delve deeper into various design options and their impact on model performance.
-Specifically, we investigate a configuration where multiple experts share a GNN encoder while possessing individual MLPs for customizing their output representations derived from the shared module.
-Our findings and comparative results are presented in Table~\ref{tab:compare_share}.
+In the main paper, we discussed the trade-off between model expressiveness and memory utilization in expert model design.
+Here, we investigate a configuration where multiple experts share a GNN encoder but use individual MLPs to customize their output representations.
+Table~\ref{tab:compare_share} presents the comparative results.

-Notably, our experiments reveal a decrease in model performance.
-We attribute these performance declines to a potential limitation in the expressiveness of the customized module.
-This limitation may hinder the module's ability to align with the reference model while simultaneously ensuring that the experts remain invariant to their respective mixture components.
-This phenomenon draws parallels with data augmentation approaches, as ``being invariant to every distribution shifts'' using one module may be insufficient.
-Nevertheless, employing a shared module for the experts continues to yield superior results compared to the baseline models in Table~\ref{table:real}.
-These improvements can be attributed to two key factors: firstly, the selective mechanism of the gating model, which effectively identifies and employs more relevant experts to address distribution shifts; secondly, our designed objective function, which guarantees the generation of invariant representations.
+Our experiments show a performance decrease when sharing the GNN encoder, which we attribute to limitations in the expressiveness of the customized modules.
+This may hinder alignment with the reference model and reduce the experts' ability to remain invariant to specific shift components.
+The concept of "being invariant to all shifts" using a shared module seems insufficient in this case.
+Nevertheless, this configuration still outperforms baseline models from Table~\ref{table:real}, thanks to the gating model’s ability to selectively use relevant experts and the objective function’s ability to generate invariant representations.